That time UT Austin waged a war on grackles

 They played sounds of distressed grackle calls – nothing.

 "We tried one product.
-I think it was called sticky foot," Burns says.
+I think it was called 'sticky foot,'" Burns says.
 "You’d spray the tree, and it’d make it sticky, and that worked, to some degree.
-But, it’d also made everything underneath the tree sticky.
-So, that was not...a good thing for us.”
+But, it’d also make everything underneath the tree sticky.
+So, that was not ... a good thing for us.”

 Desperate times called for desperate measures.
 So, locked and loaded, Burns and the UT Facilities staff took matters into their own hands.
 He still has a file on it in his office.

-The years was 1990, Jon Bon Jovi’s “Blaze of Glory” was burning up the charts, and the UT landscaping crew put in an order for fifteen shotguns.
+The years was 1990, Jon Bon Jovi’s “Blaze of Glory” was burning up the charts, and the UT landscaping crew put in an order for 15 shotguns.

-They divided the campus into fifteen sections.
-The guns were loaded with blanks, called shell crackers – under the Migratory Bird Treaty Act, it’s illegal to kill grackles.
+They divided the campus into 15 sections.
+The guns were loaded with blanks, called shell crackers.
+Under the Migratory Bird Treaty Act, it’s illegal to kill grackles.

 "When we would fire the gun, it’s just like a little 'ping,' and you’d shoot up above the tree and then that louder part is way above the tree," Burns recalls.
 "So, each man would be posted to his section of campus.
 As the birds started coming in, we’d shoot, and the shell would go above the trees and explode.”